preludetech/tutorial-getting-git/tutorial/12-practical-creating-and-merging-multiple-branches.md

 </html>
 ```

-Update the `index.html` file and save your changed.
+Update the `index.html` file and save your changes.
 Then commit them and push your work to Github.

 ```
 git add .